Pardis Saremi

 Pardis Saremi is an American television and film actress, and model.
 Her film roles have included Literally, Right Before Aaron (2017) and Hell of a Summer (2023).

 Career

 Saremi had her debut on-screen appearance in the 2017 romantic-comedy Literally, Right Before Aaron alongside Justin Long, Peter Gallagher, Kristen Schaal, and John Cho.
 Saremi then had a small role as a receptionist in television film The Pom Pom Murders in 2020, and later appeared in the pandemic web series The Baddest Bad Boy.

 She appeared alongside Finn Wolfhard in the 2023 film Hell of a Summer.
 In 2024, Saremi appeared in the film Chapel, alongside Jeremy Sumpter.
 She had a main role in the Hulu murder mystery series Death and Other Details, with Mandy Patinkin, which ran for one season in 2024.

 Personal life

+Her parents migrated from Iran to USA in the 90s.
 She has also worked as a model, and once owned her own clothing store.